cap-js/docs/java/spring-boot-integration.md

 <!-- [Learn more about CDS properties to configure the CAP Java SDK.](properties){.learn-more} -->

-## Spring Boot Integration { #spring-boot-integration}

 This section describes the [Spring Boot](https://spring.io/projects/spring-boot) integration of the CAP Java SDK.
 Classic Spring isn't supported.
 Running your application with Spring Boot framework offers a number of helpful benefits that simplify the development and maintenance of the application to a high extend.
 Spring not only provides a rich set of libraries and tools for most common challenges in development, you also profit from a huge community, which constantly contributes optimizations, bug fixes and new features.

 As Spring Boot not only is widely accepted but also most popular application framework, CAP Java SDK comes with a seamless integration of Spring Boot as described in the following sections.

-### Spring Dependencies
+## Integration Configuration

 To make your web application ready for Spring Boot, you need to make sure that the following Spring dependencies are referenced in your `pom.xml` (group ID `org.springframework.boot`):
 * `spring-boot-starter-web`
 * `spring-boot-starter-jdbc`
 * `spring-boot-starter-security` (optional)

-In addition, for activating the Spring integration of CAP Java SDK, the following runtime dependency is required:
+In addition, for activating the Spring integration of CAP Java, the following runtime dependency is required:

 ```xml
 <dependency>